4.4. Law of Total Probability and Bayes’ Rule

 • exhaustive because together they cover the entire sample space (\(A \cup A' = \Omega\)).

-Law of Partitions: The Statement
+Law of Partitions

-If \(\{A_1, A_2, \cdots, A_n\}\) forms a partition of the sample space \(\Omega\), then for any event \(B \subseteq \Omega\):
+If \(\{A_1, A_2, \cdots, A_n\}\) forms a partition of the sample space \(\Omega\), then for any event \(B\) in the same sample space:

 \[P(B) = \sum_{i=1}^{n} P(A_i \cap B)\]